17 free (or very cheap) ways to bring kids joy indoors

 To create your own short film, get the free Stop Motion Studio app on Google Play or Apple's App Store and follow the instructions.

 Scrawl on some black eyeliner and red lippy, then tie a scarf round your head... you're pirates!
 Next make some pirate swords out of cardboard and stick some pirate films on the telly.

 This lovely free printable pirate treasure hunt was a hit with my little buccaneers – probably because of the pirate booty at the end of the hunt, a few choccie gold coins.

-If you're going to a Boots anyway to pick up essentials, you could add some of these £2 Kids' Plaque Reveal Tablets.
+If you're going to a Boots anyway, you could add some of these £2 Kids' Plaque Reveal Tablets.
 The chewy tablets highlight plaque in purpley-blue, helping kids see areas they should brush better next time.